-The calculations were designed by all authors;

-The calculations were executed by Masihullah Hasanyar;

-350 The results were analyzed by all authors;

-The first draft of the article was drafted by Masihullah Hasanyar, and then it was revised and corrected by all authors; And finally Nicolas Flipo did the search for funding;
+- The calculations were designed by all the authors. - The calculations were executed by MH. - The results were analyzed by all the authors. - The first draft of the article was drafted by MH, and then it was revised and corrected by all the authors. - Finally, NF did the search for funding.